dev-tek/sysinfo/README.md

 Small script tested in a Debian VM - Should run in most 'nix' spins

+Pieced together over time - apologies to unattributed authors and contributors

+If you think some of your code is in this release please contact me and I will immediately correct

-Pieced together over time - may be of some use
+sysinfo.sh may be of some use for gathering system information quickly and learning more about BASH scripting

-Warning - please DO NOT run foreign BASH scripts you do not fully understand and trust.
+Warning - please DO NOT run foreign BASH scripts you do not fully understand and trust

 Script is PROVIDED "AS IS" and is for educational purposes only